Scrabble Hints and Tips

 Top Tips for Playing Scrabble

-Do you enjoy playing Scrabble but have no one to play against?
+Do you enjoy playing Scrabble but have no one to play with?
 You should play online.
 There you can play against either friends and family who don't live near or with complete strangers who also share your love of the game.

 Below I have several hints and tips how you can improve not just your score in a game but also your enjoyment.
 I have included board tutorials and even an example of one of my own games I played with my sister from an online site.

 I play almost every day online against my family who are scattered all over the world.
-We normally have a game or two going via email and several times a week we play a live version.The email version is great because you play when it is convenient to you.
+We normally have a game or two going via email and several times a week we play a live version.The email version is great because you play when it is convenient for you.

-My family are all pretty well matched and I don't always win but I can hold my own with any of them.
+My family are all pretty well matched and I don't always win but I can hold my own.
 We all have different styles of playing but the things we have in common are a desire to win and a love of the game.

 Enjoy the Game

 If you're always playing strategically, you may not be enjoying the game, nor will your opponent.
 If you block every opportunity and play a very tight game, this may allow you to win but it doesn't make for a fun game.

 Below I have some example boards of different plays.
 See which is your favorite way to play.